Inventory as of Feb. 1, 2018: 2000 Seeds

 Recommended Planting Instructions:

-Germination: Sow seed 1/8" deep, tamp soil, and mulch seed bed.
+Scarification: Soak in water, let stand in water 24 hours.
+Stratification: Cold stratify for 90 days.
+Germination: Sow seed 3/8" deep, tamp soil, and mulch seed bed.
 Other: Fall sowing in mulched seedbed is prefered to artificial stratification